signalfx/lambda-ruby/README.md

 SIGNALFX_SERVICE_NAME
 ```

+In production, `SIGNALFX_INGEST_URL` should be pointing to your [Smart Gateway](https://docs.signalfx.com/en/latest/apm/apm-deployment/smart-gateway.html).
+When pointing to the Smart Gateway, an access token is not needed.
+When not
-The ingest URL defaults to `https://ingest.signalfx.com/v1/trace`, which
+configured, the ingest URL defaults to `https://ingest.signalfx.com/v1/trace`,
-requires an access token to be configured.
-When the ingest URL points to a
+which requires an access token to be configured.
-[Smart Gateway](https://docs.signalfx.com/en/latest/apm/apm-deployment/smart-gateway.html), the access token is not required.

-The tracer will be persisted across invocations to the same context, reducing the time needed for tracer initialization.
+The tracer will be persisted across invocations to the same context, reducing
+the time needed for tracer initialization.

 ## Trace and tags

+The wrapper will generate a single span per function invocation.
+This span will
-The span will be named with the pattern  `lambda_ruby_<function_name>`.
-The span
+be named with the pattern  `lambda_ruby_<function_name>`.
+The span prefix can be
-prefix can be optionally configured with the `SIGNALFX_SPAN_PREFIX` environment
+optionally configured with the `SIGNALFX_SPAN_PREFIX` environment variable:
-variable:

     $ SIGNALFX_SPAN_PREFIX=custom_prefix_